Cray-HPE/docs-csm/upgrade/1.0.1/Stage_0_Prerequisites.md

 ## Stage 0.5 - Backup VCS Data

 To prevent any possibility of losing configuration data, backup the VCS data and store it in a safe location.
-See [Version_Control_Service_VCS.md](../../operations/configuration_management/Version_Control_Service_VCS.md#backup-and-restore-data) for these procedures.
+See [Backup and Restore VCS Data](../../operations/configuration_management/Backup_and_Restore_VCS_Data.md) for these procedures.

 **`IMPORTANT:`** As part of this stage, **only perform the backup, not the restore**.
 The backup procedure is being done here as a precautionary step.

 ## Stage 0.6 - Backup Workload Manager Data

-To prevent any possibility of losing Workload Manager configuration data or files, a back-up is required.
+To prevent any possibility of losing Workload Manager configuration data or files, a backup is required.
 Please execute all Backup procedures (for the Workload Manager in use) located in the `Troubleshooting and Administrative Tasks` sub-section of the `Install a Workload Manager` section of the `HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX`.
-The resulting back-up data should be stored in a safe location off of the system.
+The resulting backup data should be stored in a safe location off of the system.

-## Stage 0.7 - Update the Storage Node runcmds for reboots
+## Stage 0.7 - Update the Storage Node `runcmds` for reboots

-To prevent accidental storage cloud-init runs and also to ensure the Ceph services are set to auto-start on boot, please run the below script on `ncn-m001`:
+To prevent accidental storage `cloud-init` runs and also to ensure the Ceph services are set to auto-start on boot, please run the below script on `ncn-m001`:

 ```bash
 ncn-m001# python3 /usr/share/doc/csm/scripts/patch-ceph-runcmd.py